-There have been no departures during this period but one departure will take place before our next TSG session.
-Lidia Salmeron (pictured below) will leave in the near future to start a new career as a mother!
-Lidia has worked within MCC (and other related activities) for some considerable time now and TSG T WG1 has profited from her support in recent years.
-Lidia will continue to work in the office for a few months and will support the next T1 meeting, but she will not be present at the next TSG session.
+There have been no departures during this period but one departure will take place by end June.
+Lidia Salmeron will leave to start a new career as a mother!
+Lidia has worked within MCC (and other related activities) for some considerable time now and TSG T WG1 and TSG GERAN WG5 have profited from her support in recent years.
 Of course we wish her well for the future.